-- 33 clubs and student organizations, including Model Unitied Nations, Community Service Club, Visual and Performing Arts Club, Human Rights Alliance, FOCUS, Science Olympiad and Student Library Council.
+- More than 30 clubs and student organizations, including Model United Nations, Community Service Club, International Thespian Society, Human Rights Alliance, FOCUS, Science Olympiad, and Student Library Council.

-- Comprehensive fine and performing arts program, including visual arts, drama, chorale, string ensemble, dance and individual instrumental lessons.
+- Comprehensive fine and performing arts program, including visual arts, drama, chorale, instrumental ensembles, dance and individual instrumental lessons.

-- Athletic program offering 11 sports - soccer, swimming, tennis, field hockey, volleyball, golf, basketball, cross country, track and field, softball and lacrosse.
+- Athletic program offering varsity and junior varsity level play in 11 sports - soccer, swimming, tennis, field hockey, volleyball, golf, basketball, cross country, track and field, softball and lacrosse.

 - Member of the North Carolina Independent School Athletic Association (NCISAA); competes regionally in Triangle Independent Schools Athletic Conference (TISAC).